robcowart/elastiflow/INSTALL.md

 ELASTIFLOW_IPFIX_UDP_IPV6_HOST | The IP address from which to listen for IPFIX messages via UDP | [::]
 ELASTIFLOW_IPFIX_UDP_IPV6_PORT | The port on which to listen for IPFIX messages via UDP | 54739

-To improve UDP input performance for the typically high volume of flow collection, the default values for UDP input `workers` and `queue_size` is increased.
+To improve UDP input performance for high volume flow collection, the default values for UDP input `workers` and `queue_size` are increased.
 The default values are `2` and `2000` respecitvely.
 ElastiFlow&trade; increases these to `4` and `4096`.
 Further tuning is possible using the following environment variables.

 Environment Variable | Description | Default Value
 --- | --- | ---